-The potential for classroom interference from single aircraft events generating sound levels inside classrooms greater than 50 dB Lmax would be the same as Alternative 1 with the exception of town of Gabbs, which would experience an increase in aircraft overflights using the new targets at B-17.
+The potential for classroom interference from single aircraft events generating sound levels inside classrooms greater than 50 dB L{max} would be the same as Alternative 1 with the exception of town of Gabbs, which would experience an increase in aircraft overflights using the new targets at B-17.
 Schools near Gabbs would be expected to experience additional events of classroom/learning interference, with most being unchanged from the environmental baseline.
-However, many modern schools have central air conditioning and heating systems; therefore, it is more likely that classroom windows would remain closed the majority of the time, and classroom interference would be the same as under the environmental baseline.
+However, many schools in the region have central air conditioning and heating systems; therefore, it is more likely that classroom windows would remain closed the majority of the time, and classroom interference would be the same as under the environmental baseline.